-2.7.9.2 Two rigid/Two swivel
+2.2.6.2 Two rigid/Two swivel

-Provides good maneuverability while still allowing the load to be pushed in a straight line, moderate weight capacity.
-Can be enhanced by swivel casters with the ability to lock, creating an all rigid caster experience.
+Systems employing two rigid casters in combination with two swivel casters provide good maneuverability while still allowing the load to be pushed in a straight line.
+This system has moderate weight capacity, and can be enhanced by adding swivel casters with the ability to lock, creating an all rigid caster experience.
 (Equipment 2019)

-2.7.9.3 Four Swivel Design
+2.2.6.3 Four Swivel Design